packetframe/legacy/docs/caching-proxy.md

 ![img](../static/img/adding_proxied_record.png)

 Once a proxied record is enabled, delivr.dev will request an SSL certificate from [LetsEncrypt](https://letsencrypt.org/) and configure the proxy.
 Origin pulls will come from unicast source IPs of the caching network.

+Backend errors (HTTP 500, 502, 503, 504) will be caught by the caching servers and a generic delivr.dev error page will be shown.